codemagic-ci-cd/codemagic-docs/content/getting-started/building-a-snap-package.md

 ## Setting up Snap packaging

-To set up Snap packaging create `snapcraft.yaml` file with necessary configurations according to [Snapcraft guide for Flutter](https://snapcraft.io/docs/flutter-applications) or general [`snapcraft.yaml` guide](https://snapcraft.io/docs/creating-snapcraft-yaml).
+To set up Snap packaging, create a `snapcraft.yaml` file with the necessary configurations according to [Snapcraft guide for Flutter](https://snapcraft.io/docs/flutter-applications) or follow the general [`snapcraft.yaml` guide](https://snapcraft.io/docs/creating-snapcraft-yaml).

-Optionally, run `snapcraft snap` command locally to ensure that everything is set up.
+Optionally, run the `snapcraft snap` command locally to ensure that everything is set up.

 {{<notebox>}}
 **Note**

-You should store `snapcraft.yaml` in the repository root.
-Another option is to store `snapcraft.yaml` in `.snap` folder that is located in repository root.
+You should store the `snapcraft.yaml` file in the repository root.
+Another option is to store `snapcraft.yaml` in the `.snap` folder that is located in repository root.

 {{</notebox>}}

 ## Building Snap packages

-Include `snapcraft snap` command in `codemagic.yaml` file scripts section as in the example below.
-The output of this command is `.snap` artifact.
-It could later be used for [publishing to Snapcraft store](../publishing-yaml/distribution/).
+Include the `snapcraft snap` command in the scripts section of your `codemagic.yaml` file as in the example below.
+The output of this command is a `.snap` artifact.
+It can later be used for [publishing to the Snapcraft Snap Store](../publishing-yaml/distribution/).

 Additionally, you may want to install the generated `.snap` package onto your machine.
-Package would not be code signed unless you publish it to Snapcraft store.
-You would need to use `--dangerous` flag to install package without code signing:
+The package will not be code signed unless you publish it to Snapcraft.
+You would need to use the `--dangerous` flag to install the package without code signing:

     snap install your-package.snap --dangerous

 **Note**: Snap is only available on Linux instances.
-Make sure to have `instance_type: linux` in your `codemagic.yaml`.
+Make sure to have `instance_type: linux` or `instance_type: linux_x2` in your `codemagic.yaml`.

 ## Sample `codemagic.yaml`

-In case you are packaging Flutter application, be sure to set `SNAPCRAFT_BUILD_ENVIRONMENT` environmet variable to be `host`.
+In case you are packaging a Flutter application, be sure to set `SNAPCRAFT_BUILD_ENVIRONMENT` environment variable to `host`.
 It is required to avoid virtualization.
 Read more about virtualization options [here](https://flutter.dev/docs/deployment/linux).

 ```yaml
 workflows: